Notice of requirement guide Notice of requirement

-This information will guide you step-by-step through the notice of requirement process, which allows areas of land to be designated for transport needs under the Resource Management Act 1991.
+This information will guide you step-by-step through the notice of requirement (NoR) process, which allows areas of land to be designated for transport needs under the Resource Management Act 1991.

 - Find out about designations and notices of requirement.